stetson-engineers/grapher_scripter_tools/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-General usage on these scripts is to place it in the directory with grapher files (.grf) in question, and then execute through the Scripter interface.
-Scripter should open up Grapher then iterate through all of the grapher files in the directory and execute the requested commmand.
+General usage on these scripts is to place it in the directory with Grapher™ files (.grf) in question, and then execute through the Scripter interface.
+Scripter should open up Grapher™ then iterate through all of the grapher files in the directory and execute the requested commmand.

 *Warning*
-Grapher files are in some ways like a HTML file in that they are a description of how data (and sometimes images) should be displayed, however acutal data, etc. exist in other linked files (e.g. Microsoft Excel files).
+Grapher™ files (.grf) are in some ways like a HTML file in that they are a description of how data (and sometimes images) should be displayed, however acutal data, etc. exist in other linked files (e.g. Microsoft Excel files).
 Depending on how things are organized, these linked files could be located anywhere (even on different volumes).